 Set Attribute Associations

-When manually working with attributes, use the outline editor and the Attributes tab in the member inspector.
-First you associate attribute dimensions with base dimensions and then you associate attribute members with members of the base dimension.
+When manually working with attributes, use the outline editor and the Attributes tab in the member inspector, in the Essbase web interface.
+First associate attribute dimensions with base dimensions, and then associate attribute members with members of the base dimension.

 Attributes are associated with Base dimensions; base dimensions are sparse standard dimensions containing members with which you would like to associate attributes.